hdgarrood/typechart/README.md

 # Pokémon type chart

-A type chart which is hopefully a bit easier to read than the traditional presentation
+A type chart which is hopefully a bit easier to use than the traditional version:

 ![](screenshot.png)